Are you struggling to understand technical analysis and price action trading?

 These mathematical approaches try to calculate the market strength to make reading charts easier.

-Which Is Better Price Action or Trading Indicators?
+Which Is Better Price Action vs Trading Indicators?

 To be blunt, neither are “better” than the other.